adisawant2005/Book-Store-Web/README.md

 # Book Store Website

-This a mini project to create a MERN stack website
+This a mini project to create a PERN stack website

 # React + Vite